 Enjoying good quality chocolate should be a special experience.
 There are layers of different flavours, from subtle to rich and they unfold as the chocolate slowly melts in your mouth.
 Each type of chocolate has a unique taste, which could be very different from another type of chocolate.
 And it’s not just the difference between milk, white or dark chocolate; there are many types of dark chocolate that very different from each other.

-The original flavour of each chocolate comes from where the cacao bean is grown or rather the cacao tree.
-The flavour of the cacao bean is influenced by many factors, including altitude, terrain and weather.
+The original flavour of each chocolate comes from where the cacao bean is grown or rather the position of the cacao tree.
+The flavour of the cacao bean is influenced by many factors, including the altitude, terrain and weather.
 But it’s not just the nature that affects the flavour of chocolate; it’s also the production process that follows after the cocoa pods are harvested.
 The cocoa beans have to be fermented, dried, roasted and conched.
 Different lengths and temperatures of all of these processes affect the flavour of the chocolate.

 Finally, the flavour is also influenced by the additional ingredients that are added to the chocolate before it reaches the shops.
 Even the best quality dark chocolate will include some form of sugar, possibly vanilla essence, soya lecithin which acts as an emulsifier and of course milk and white chocolate will have milk powder and more sugar than dark chocolate.